behzadhaki/CMC_SMC/Lab - Pd Py Communication/Assignment/readme.md

 Feel free to use any of the source codes/patches provided.

-## Option 1
+## Tasks
-In this option, you are asked to modify the patches/source codes provided for Example 3 (two-way communication).
+You are asked to modify the patches/source codes provided for Example 3 (two-way communication).

 ### Task A. (2 Marks)
 Extend the existing pd patch (Example_3_two_way_communication.pd) to 4 quarter notes (i.e. extend to 16 steps).